Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Evaluation

 \subsection{\sysname under different objectives}

-We train \sysname under different TE objectives to evaluate its applicability.
-Section~\ref{subsec:marl} explains why \sysname is flexible with the TE objective to optimize compared with some ML algorithms that require a differentiable loss function.
-LP solvers are compatible with a wide range of linear objectives, while adapting other handcrafted algorithms such as NCFlow to use a different TE objective is nontrivial.
-Therefore, we are only able to compare \sysname with LP-all and LP-top on two different objectives that are used in prior work: 1) minimizing the max link utilization~\cite{fleischer2000approximating,learning-to-route} and 2) maximizing the total flow penalized by latencies.
-We exclude ADMM from \sysname for these objectives as we did not bother to decompose them similarly as we did for the total flow (Appendix~\ref{sec:admm-details}); however, this is achievable since ADMM may optimize any convex function like an LP solver.
+In this section, we evaluate the applicability of \sysname by retraining it for two different TE objectives: \textit{(i)} minimizing the max link utilization (MLU)~\cite{fleischer2000approximating,learning-to-route}, and \textit{(ii)} maximizing the latency-penalized total flow~\cite{mate}.
+Recall from \S\ref{sec:marl} that this is possible due to the flexibility of \sysname's RL component with respect to the objective to optimize.
+Although the above objectives can be transformed into a form compatible with ADMM similarly (as shown in Appendix~\ref{sec:admm-details}), we opt to omit ADMM in these experiments as the neural network model already exhibits satisfactory performance.
+We compare \sysname against LP-all and LP-top since they are directly applicable to the new objectives, which are also linear.
+However, adapting the codebases of NCFlow and POP to other objectives is challenging, so they are not included in this section.

-\parab{Max link utilization (MLU).} Figure~\ref{fig:mlu} shows that all the three schemes are able to achieve comparable MLUs---their differences are not statistically significant after taking variance into account.
-On the other dimension, \sysname only requires 1.1--1.7 seconds to find a solution, whereas LP-top and LP-all have to take approximately 20 seconds on Kdl and about 40--60 seconds on ASN.
-We observe two interesting phenomena.
-First, both LP-top and LP-all complete faster compared with optimizing the total flow.
-We do not fully understand why Gurobi is faster in minimizing MLU, but both schemes are still 17--36$\times$ slower than \sysname.
-Second, LP-all runs faster than LP-top.
-This is because LP-top has an additional model building time for each demand matrix (Table~\ref{tab:computation_time}), given that the top 10\% of demands may vary over time and thus require rebuilding the model in Gurobi for each interval.
-The model rebuilding time accounts for a small overhead and slows down LP-top in this case.
+\parab{Max link utilization (MLU).} Figure~\ref{fig:mlu} shows that all three schemes yield comparable MLUs, with no statistically significant differences.
+However, \sysname finds a solution within only 0.22--0.29 seconds when minimizing MLU, whereas LP-all and LP-top require 73--85$\times$ longer on Kdl and 158--181$\times$ longer on ASN.
+Additionally, we observe two interesting phenomena.
+First, LP-all and LP-top optimize MLU faster than the total flow, presumably because minimizing MLU is ``easier'' and requires fewer iterations for convergence in Gurobi.
+Second, LP-all runs slightly faster than LP-top.
+The reason is that the top 10\% of demands vary over time and thus require LP-top to constantly rebuild its model in Gurobi (see Table~\ref{tab:computation_time}) incurring additional computational overhead.

-\parab{Latency-penalized total flow.} All schemes are able to optimize this objective within a reasonable time except for LP-all on the ASN network.
-On Kdl, \sysname is several orders of magnitude (718$\times$) faster than LP-all.
-Meanwhile, compared with LP-top, \sysname also tremendously speeds up the TE optimization on both topologies by 26--172$\times$.
-In terms of latency-penalized total flow, \sysname is comparable to LP-top on Kdl and slightly better on ASN (0.83 vs. 0.76).
+\parab{Latency-penalized total flow.} As shown in Figure~\ref{fig:latency}, \sysname's solution quality is comparable to or higher than the best-performing scheme LP-top, while being 56--505$\times$ faster in speed.
+LP-all is not feasible on ASN when optimizing for this objective, while being several orders of magnitude (1693$\times$) slower than \sysname on Kdl.